Rosh-Made/rosh-made/blog/sustainable-swaps.md

 ~ Have a few Package options, I've got the Complete Kitchen package (unfortunately the [package specials](https://www.thehonesteco.nz/packages) is not available at the moment)

-1 x Dish Washing Liquid 5L\
+1 x Dishwashing Liquid 5L\
 1 x Multi-Purpose Cleaner 5L\
 1 x The Honest Eco Dish Washing Liquid Glass bottle\
 1 x The Honest Eco All-Purpose Glass bottle